Criminal Tribes Act: Labelling and restrictions

 The castes and tribes "notified" under the Act were labelled as Criminal Tribes for their so-called "criminal tendencies".
 As a result, anyone born in these communities across the country was presumed as a "born criminal", irrespective of their criminal precedents.
 This gave the police sweeping powers to arrest them, control them, and monitor their movements.

 Once a tribe was officially notified, its members had no recourse to repeal such notices under the judicial system.
 From then on, their movements were monitored through a system of compulsory registration and passes, which specified where the holders could travel and reside, and district magistrates were required to maintain records of all such people.

-Colonial Support
+Public support

 The British government was able to summon a large amount of public support, including the nationalist press, for the excesses committed, because the Criminal Tribes Act was posed widely as a social reform measure which reformed criminals through work.
 However, when they tried to make a living like everybody else, they did not find work outside the settlement because of public prejudice and ostracisation.